 Public officials around the country are deeply concerned about the price of housing and the ability of residents to afford living in their cities, towns and states.
-They know what a profound effect the issue can have on the life of the communities they lead.
+They know what a profound effect the issue of housing affordability can have on the life of the communities they lead.

 “This is the biggest crisis in housing since the Great Depression.
 And it’s not a New York/San Francisco crisis — this crisis is across the United States, including rural areas,” says former Trammell Crow Co. national managing partner J. Ronald Terwilliger.

 Focusing on affordability should be among any community’s top priorities, says Kevin Faulconer, mayor of San Diego.
 “We need to think about homes the way we think about water and streets.
 These aren’t nice to have — they’re essentials.

 Having an ample supply of affordable places to live fosters a host of economic benefits for communities and also serves to heighten civic participation, increase public safety and create a greater sense of community pride

 “We need to think about homes the way we think about water and streets.
 These aren’t nice to have — they’re essentials.”— Kevin Faulconer, San Diego mayor

 “We can’t allow people to be priced out.
 If our city becomes too expensive for people to live, we’re not going to be able to provide a future for our kids and our grandkids,” Faulconer says.
 “We also need to ensure that police officers, firefighters, teachers and nurses who work and serve in our city can afford to actually live in our city.”